RedisLabs/redislabs-docs/content/kubernetes/re-clusters/connect-prometheus-operator.md

 ---
-Title: Connect the Prometheus operator to Redis Enterprise Software on Kubernetes
+Title: Connect the Prometheus operator to Redis Enterprise for Kubernetes
 linkTitle: Export metrics to Prometheus
-description: This article describes how to configure a Prometheus operator custom resource to allow it to export metrics from Redis Enterprise Software on Kubernetes.
+description: This article describes how to configure a Prometheus operator custom resource to allow it to export metrics from Redis Enterprise for Kubernetes.
 weight: 92
 alwaysopen: false
 categories: ["Platforms"]